This factsheet was prepared in cooperation with the Council of the Notariats of the EU (CNUE).

 A holographic will is written, dated and signed by the testator and, before execution, it is presented to a civil law notary in order to be duly stamped and validated.

-An authentic will is executed by a civil law notary or by another person vested with public authority.
-The testator dictates it to the civil law notary, who will write it down and read it out to them, mentioning these formalities.
-In the event that the will has been already drafted by the testator, it is read out by the civil law notary, and after reading, the testator declares that it represents his last will.
-The will is signed by the testator, while the conclusion of authentication is signed by the civil law notary.
-During the authentication, the testator may be assisted by one or two witnesses.
+An authentic will is executed by a civil law notary or another person vested with public authority.
+The testator dictates it to the notary, who will write it down and read it out, specifying the formalities.
+If the will has been already drafted by the testator, it is read out by the notary, and the testator declares that it represents his last will.
+The will is signed by the testator, while the authentication certificate is signed by the notary.
+During the authentication, the testator may be accompanied by one or two witnesses.

 The will contains provisions concerning the designation of the (in)direct legatee, partition, disinheritance, appointment of executors of the will, responsibilities, revocation of legacies, etc.

-The notary authenticating the will must register it in The National Notarial Register for the evidence of liberalities (Registrul naţional notarial de evidenţă a liberalităţilor RNNEL), where donations are also registered.
+The notary authenticating the will must register it in The National Notarial Register for the evidence of liberalities (Registrul național notarial de evidență a liberalităților RNNEL), where donations are also registered.

 Descendants and ascendants are entitled to the inheritance regardless of their degree of relationship to the deceased, while collateral relatives are entitled thereto up to the fourth degree.

 Only descendants of the children of the deceased and descendants of the siblings of the deceased may take part in the inheritance by right of representation.
-In case of representation, the inheritance is distributed according to parental line.
+In the case of representation, the inheritance is distributed according to parental line.
 If a line has more than one branch, subdivision takes place within the line, equally dividing the due portion of the inheritance.